• Skip to primary navigation

 You can include whole grain flours in your sourdough discard cookie recipes but they will change the texture of the batter, making it more loose.

-Putting the cookie dough in the refrigerator helps prevent the cookies from spreading.
-An hour’s worth of chill time will give you a perfect shape once baked.
+• Putting the cookie dough in the refrigerator helps prevent the cookies from spreading while baking.

-- If you need to bake the cookies later, you can leave in the fridge for a day.
+• If you need to bake the cookies later, you can leave in the fridge forup to three days.
+Refrigerating sourdough doughs helps slow down the fermentation process, which buys you time when you’re busy.

 Learn to replace regular, boring flour with delicious Kamut wheat in your chocolate chips cookies with Souly Rested.